fx-world/TheTravellingSalesman/PITCHME.md

 ### Conclusion

-* choise of algorithm
+* choice of algorithm
-* choise of implementation
+* choice of implementation